 Submission Review Procedures

-Our submissions editors review submissions on a rolling basis throughout the semester.
-We have already started to review submissions for Issue 1.
-Typically, Issue 1 is filled by late April.
-We will begin reviewing submissions for Issue 2 in July.
+Our submissions editors review submissions during designated submission periods each year.
+We have closed submissions for Issue 1 as of March 24, 2017.
+We will begin reopen submissions for Issue 2 in July 2017.
 Typically, Issue 2 is filled by late September.
 The Journal reviews submissions during the summer and after each issue fills; however, they may not be reviewed within the typical twenty-one days of receipt.

 The Journal seeks to review submissions within twenty-one days of receipt.
 Due to the high volume of submissions we receive, it is not possible to give feedback on articles that are not accepted for publication; nonetheless, the Journal does seek to notify every author when a final decision has been reached on the publication of his or her piece if the piece was submitted through the Scholastica client.